FantasticMrCat42/2023-2024/2nd semester/day7.md

 so the video mainly talks about finding optimal paths through pheramones. the paterns reminds me of somthing called gradient descent from my resarch of machine learning.
 [vid](https://youtu.be/IHZwWFHWa-w?si=5D3EY2tSmVZPRHQy)

-then i got sidetracked watching a fluid simulation of bad apple
+then i got sidetracked watching a fluid simulation of bad apple.

-then i got sidetracked learning about the song and video
+then i got sidetracked learning about the song and video.

-then i thought about how the video uses flat colors but the brain infers depth based on the movement becasue when on one frame it looks flat
+then i thought about how the video uses flat colors but the brain infers depth based on the movement becasue when on one frame it looks flat .

-then i got side tracked on a n old video I watched about persistance of vison used this way [weird pov effect](https://www.youtube.com/watch?v=TdTMeNXCnTs)
+then i got side tracked on a n old video I watched about persistance of vison used this way [weird pov effect](https://www.youtube.com/watch?v=TdTMeNXCnTs).

-then i got side tracked because persistance of vision is the techneqe used by CRT TVs. because there is only one point of light runing across the screen in scan lines but because of the speed of motion our brains interprate it as the full image
+then i got side tracked because persistance of vision is the techneqe used by CRT TVs. because there is only one point of light runing across the screen in scan lines but because of the speed of motion our brains interprate it as the full image.

-thin i got side tracked watching the technology connections youtube chanal on old tech because he made the crt video [https://www.youtube.com/watch?v=l4UgZBs7ZGo]([url](https://www.youtube.com/watch?v=l4UgZBs7ZGo))
+thin i got side tracked watching the technology connections youtube chanal on old tech because he made the crt video [https://www.youtube.com/watch?v=l4UgZBs7ZGo]([url](https://www.youtube.com/watch?v=l4UgZBs7ZGo)).

 then i watched a video on how cassets store data in magnetic tape and then real to real tape recorders. it is now 3:40 in the morning and all i proved is that I get sidetracked easily and that when given a text doc i will ultamatly manafest it as my internal monolage.